 Sixth-Eighth Grades: Middle School

-Neighboring Faiths is a world religions curriculum.
+Building Bridges is a world religions program.
 Our world and our neighborhood include people of many faith traditions.
 It is exciting to find out what others believe and how they put those beliefs into practice.
 It is important when deciding on one's own religious path, that one is doing it fully informed of the options.
 Being thus informed strengthens one's own convictions.
 Youth learn the history, beliefs and rituals of faith groups, take field trips to visit houses of worship and compare those faith traditions with Unitarian Universalism and the youth's own beliefs.
 The goals, while visiting other houses of worship, are for the youth to not simply go as observers but to experience the spirituality of that religion, to share experiences, ideas and beliefs with people of different faiths, to reflect on the unique and universal religious experience and to explore their own values and beliefs.
 We want the youth to see the connection between Unitarian Universalism and other faith traditions so as to increase their understanding and appreciation of religious diversity and to strengthen their commitment to Unitarian Universalism and our community.

-7-8-9: OWL (our Whole Lives) offered afternoons in the Fall through LIAC
+7-8-9: OWL (Our Whole Lives) offered afternoons in the Fall through LIAC

 7-8-9: COA (Coming of Age) offered afternoons in the spring through LIAC